mozilla/testpilot/docs/metrics/index.md

 is just gravy.
 We use GA for all basic measuring, funnel tracking, click-through rates, and simple A/B testing.

-## Tiles Pipeline
+## Ping Centre

-The Tiles Pipeline is used by [Activity Stream](https://github.com/mozilla/activity-stream) and is something we're evaluating for collecting event based data.
+The Ping Centre (originally known as the Tiles Pipeline) is used by [Activity Stream](https://github.com/mozilla/activity-stream) and is something we're evaluating for collecting event based data.
 We expect to trial it in addition to the other pipelines in the next couple of experiments to get a feel for